zhukv98/DroneRadarMap/README.md

 #### Assumptions
 The terrain in Google Maps is flat.

-Security sensitive locations are highlighted in different colors to show the restriction levels
+Security sensitive locations are highlighted in different colors to show the restriction levels.

+THe weather is clear in the user's location.
 ## Class Diagram

 ## Class Diagram Description
+#### MainActivity:
+The first screens the user sees.
+It will be a map with weather radar to show the current positions of rain, ice/snow, and winds.
 ## Product Backlog

 ## Scrum Roles